-The term ‘load bearing wall’ refers to a wall that is fundamental to the support of a building.
-Load bearing walls are vital to a building’s structure and strength as they carry weight from the roof.
-Removal of a load bearing wall, without consulting with a structural engineer first, can lead to a plethora of safety problems, including sagging floors, cracked interior walls and even total collapse of the building.
+The term ‘structural wall’, also known as a load bearing wall, refers to a wall that is fundamental to the support of a building.
+Structural walls are vital to a building’s structure and strength as they carry weight from the roof.
+Removal of a structural wall, without consulting with a structural engineer first, can lead to a plethora of safety problems, including sagging floors, cracked interior walls and even total collapse of the building.

 Before any construction takes place, it is imperative for a structural engineer to visit the premises to inspect whether the wall in question is load bearing and what the implications of removal are.